-Lithuania has limited energy resources.
+Lithuania has limited energy resources, therfore most of it power supply is imported (82% in 2019).
 For its energy supply Lithuania relies to a major extent on imports of oil and gas.
 Referring to the local energy resources in Lithuania oil, shale gas, wood and hydropower have the greatest potential.
-Lithuania has estimated oil reserves of about 1.7 Mt (end of 2018) and estimated shale gas resources of about 113 bcm.
+Lithuania has estimated oil reserves of about 2 Mt (end of 2019) and estimated shale gas resources of about 113 bcm.
 The hydroelectric potential is about 2 TWh per year.

-There is a sharp decline in power generation in 2010 is due to the decomissioning of two nuclear reactors.
-In 2017, again, rising electricity imports contributed to a 17% drop in total production (2018).
+There is a sharp decline in power generation in 2010 is due to the decomissioning of two nuclear reactors at the Ignalina plant.
+In 2017, again, rising electricity imports contributed to drop to 4 TWh in 2019. drop in total production (2019).

 Biomass and heat